 I study political parties and democracy with a focus on gender, religion and conservatism in South Asia.
-My dissertation and book project examines how religiously conservative parties expand beyond their core elite and male base to mobilize women in India.
+My book project examines how religiously conservative parties expand beyond their core elite and male base to mobilize women in India.
 Complementary agendas focus on ideology dissemination and identity formation, how parties help–or hinder–democratic deepening, and subnational authoritarianism within democratic regimes.

 One of the most remarkable developments in contemporary Indian politics is the explosion in women’s political participation.
 For example, between 2009 and 2014, 27% more women attended election rallies, party meetings, and canvassed on behalf of political parties.
 But paradoxically, this growth was most pronounced for women voting for the Bharatiya Janata Party (BJP), a religiously conservative party whose ideology of Hindutva (Hindu-ness) has historically propagated traditional gender roles.
 What explains the BJP’s success at engaging women in public spaces?